johanndominicthomas/Real-time-NIDS-using-Machine-Learning/Datasets/Datasets.md

 python create_subset.py
 ```
 - To increase the percentage to be used in the subset, open **create_subset.py** using a text editor and edit the following lines:
-  -Change the 0.3 in the following line to required percentage (Eg: 0.5 for 50%):
+  - Change the 0.3 in the following line to required percentage (Eg: 0.5 for 50%):
   ```
   df_sampled=df.sample(frac=0.3,random_state=42)

   print(f"30% of the dataset saved to {subset_file}")
   ```
-  -Change the 30 in the following lines to required percentage:
+  - Change the 30 in the following lines to required percentage:
   ```
   subset_file='combined_cic_ids2017_30percent.csv'
   ```